 The successfully shipped rover made noise on the internet, well-applauded and criticized.
 Netizens expressed their opinions on what world leaders should devote efforts and money for and the billions of dollars being spent for Mars Exploration Program caused a stir online.
 Yet, Gonzales believes that the MARS 2020 mission is of the same significance to invest on for future mankind.
 He concurred, “I’d like to take it from how the Spanish people discovered a world they never thought existed.
 It is the same for us in JPL and NASA.Through massive explorations, countries that we know now arose.
 Yes, while poverty and the current pandemic yearn for global attention and solution, NASA has to stick with its prime mission to prepare for the future.”
 Gonzales’ intercultural mindset set forth from preparatory wins at JPL to great opportunities at NASA.
 From an eight-year-old Southville Monarch to a competent engineer in his early 30s, he is now on top of Rover: Perseverance and its anticipated successful return will count years of massive engineering challenges alongside personal growth.

-Mark Gonzales is among Southville’s TOPNOTCH ENGINEERS who have made their names at the world’s finest institutions such as Facebook Software Engineer Gen Mark Tanno.
-Mark has been fairly exposed to the various disciplines of engineering, aiming to professionally transition to ROBOTICS alongside his higher education pursuit.
+Mark Gonzales is among Southville’s TOPNOTCH ENGINEERS who have made their names at the world’s finest institutions.
+Mark has been fairly exposed to the various disciplines of engineering, aiming to professionally transition into ROBOTICS alongside his higher education pursuit.

 Mark Daniel Gonzales